Want to Climb Mount Kilimanjaro?

 2. Lean back towards your pole with your feet and body turned sideways.
 Do NOT turn your feet pointing downhill – you will lean forward and are liable to fall on your face instead!

-2. Embrace the Slide!
+3. Embrace the Slide!
 What you want is controlled slide.
 Try to slide down areas with smaller rocks as they are easier to slide on and you are less likely to get hurt if you fall.

 Here’s a great video that demonstrates this technique.
 Bring out your inner child and just have fun sliding!

-Embrace your Inner Child and Have FUN Sliding down Kili!
+Embrace your Inner Child and have FUN sliding down Kili!

-Be sure to EMAIL ME for an exclusive Active Adventures discount Promo Code (I am not allowed to publish it).
 This discount code is good for ANY Active Adventures tour!
-And now that they have merged with Austin Adventures, you can also use it there, too.
+And now that Austin Adventures and Discovery Bicycle Tours have joined the Active Adventures family, you can also use it there, too.

 Other Exciting Active Adventures Covered on the Podcast